 Listening to Stephen read these words to me as I sat in the dark watching moonlight dance on the water, I leaned my head against the wheel – and just sobbed.

 To my relief, they had half a dozen in flower.
-Unable to choose which one he might like the best, I decided to buy them all.
-I filled up my car with them.
+Unable to choose which one he might like the best, unable to make a simple decision, I decided to buy them all and filled up my car with them.
 If he wasn’t going to live long enough to see spring, the kids and I would bring it to him.

-That weekend, Zoë, Leif, and I arrived at the door of his room, each of us carrying two big pots of bright pink and red blooms.
+Zoë, Leif, and I arrived at the door of his room, each of us carrying two big pots of bright pink and red blooms.
 Dad was delighted.
-Over the coming days whenever we spoke by phone, he would tell me how many people came to visit him – staff and friends – to see and admire all the azaleas that filled his room.
+Over the coming days, whenever we spoke by phone, he would tell me how many people came to visit him – staff and friends – to see and admire all the azaleas that filled his room.

-A few weeks later, the flowers had peaked, turned brown and had fallen from the plants.
-Dad was moved once again, this time to a nice room in the hospice wing of yet another building.
-I had his furniture moved there and hung up his art and photographs of family and the many places he’d lived so he could see his entire life on the walls around him.
+A few weeks later, after the flowers had peaked, turned brown and had fallen from the plants, Dad was moved once again, this time to a nice room in the hospice wing of yet another building.
+I had his furniture moved there and hung up his art and photographs of family and the many places he’d lived so he could see his entire life on the walls around him during his last days.

 Dad was delighted to learn one of his doctors was Ethiopian.
 It was another affirmation (as if we needed it) that the Old Soldiers’ Home had been the right choice for him.
 That connection inspired a lot of happy and animated conversations between them.
 The doctor even approved his wish for a daily dry martini.

 Throughout that year, Dad had kept a list of the tasks he wanted me to do on his behalf.
 One by one, we tackled everything until there was only one item left: his 2004 tax returns.
 I told Dad I’d put it off because I hated dealing with the IRS.
-But the real reason was that I was scared of what would happen once we had nothing left to do.
+But the real reason was that I was scared what would happen once there was nothing left on the list.

 Sure enough, only a handful of days after he signed the completed return, he let go.
 His responsibilities finished, Dad slipped into semi-consciousness.
 He wasn’t able to speak, or he chose not to.
 And I’m not sure he could actually see anymore.
 Leaving the kids to take care of themselves, I moved into his room at the Old Soldier’s Home watching over him by day, sleeping in his recliner at night, leaving his room only for small breaks.

-I read his mother’s letters to him – the ones she had written to him during the years she lived in Ethiopia when my grandfather was an advisor to the late Emperor Haile Selassie.
+I read his mother’s letters to him – the ones she had written to him during the years she lived in Ethiopia when my grandfather was an advisor to the late Emperor Haile Selassie – the letters that would inspire my next book adventure.
 Sticking to my theme of the past weeks, I added a few mentions of azaleas, even though there were none in the letters.

 In the late morning of the third day, desperate to see the kids and take a shower, I decided to slip home for a few hours.
-I whispered in his ear before I left that I’d be right back.
+I brushed what was left of his hair back on his forehead with my hand and whispered that I’d be right back.
 I told him a friend of his named Frank – the same name as his younger brother – would be stopping by so he’d have someone with him while I was gone.

 I drove home, hugged the kids, made sure they had enough food and took a shower.
 Toweling my hair as I walked downstairs, I heard the phone in the kitchen ring.
 Once again, I knew that was the call.
 And it was.
 The doctor on the other end of the line told me Dad had hung on until Frank got there, then stopped breathing after he left.
 I wondered if he had thought his brother was coming and had waited for him.
 I also wondered if he’d waited until I left to let go.

 Sadly, wearily, I put on fresh clothes, kissed the kids goodbye and headed back across town to the Old Soldier’s Home.
 I got to his room just before the undertaker arrived.
-Moments later, watching the gurney roll down the hallway with the body of my larger-than-life father zippered up in a black bag lying on it was the most alone I’d ever felt in my 49 years.
+Moments later, watching the gurney roll down the hallway with all that remained of my larger-than-life father zippered up in a black bag lying on it was the most alone I’d ever felt in my 49 years.

-Mingled with the grief, however, was the huge sense of gratitude I felt for the past year of grace inspired by Bruce Norfleet’s documentary film.
-Had it not been for the inspiration of The Price of Freedom, I don’t know how I would have managed to take care of my father long distance.
-But I do know it would not have been the wonderful and serendipitous bundle of experiences it turned out to be.
+Mingled with the grief, however, was the huge sense of gratitude I felt for the past year of grace inspired by Bruce Norfleet’s film.
+Had it not been for the inspiration of The Price of Freedom, I don’t know how I could have managed to take care of my father long distance.
+What I did know, however, was that it would not have been the wonderful and serendipitous bundle of experiences it turned out to be.
 Thanks to the thoughts and ideas triggered by Bruce’s film, his last year was spent in an atmosphere of high quality of care, surrounded by a network of wonderful new friendships with WWII and Vietnam War vets at the Old Soldier’s Home.

-It's hard to put into words just how meaningful that was to him.
-My dad had enjoyed a full and happy family life and a decades-long international career.
+It's hard to put into words just how meaningful all of that was to him.
+My father enjoyed a full and happy family life and a decades-long international career.
 Yet in his last months, he often thought about the war he'd fought more than sixty years earlier.
 And as his life came to an end, he often dreamed he was back in France during the war, leading villagers cross the mountains to safety.

 I moved Dad into the Old Soldiers’ Home at 2 pm on the 23rd of March 2004, and he died of congestive heart failure March 22nd 2005 at noon – having lived there just two hours shy of a year.